Low-ignition Landscapes

 As a homeowner in the wildland/urban interface (WUI), you have the primary responsibility for reducing your home’s vulnerability to wildfire.
 By using an accepted set of principles and practices, you give yourself a huge advantage - not only will you decrease ignitability, but you also will affect how a wildfire behaves on your property.

-In this section you will learn
+In this section you will learn:

 - what defensible space is and how to use it.

-- the principles behind Low-ignition landscape design.
+- the principles behind fire resistant landscape design.

-- the characteristics of low-ignition plant materials.
+- the characteristics of fire resistant plant materials.

-- how to maintain your low-ignition landscape.
+- how to maintain your fire resistant landscape.

 Defensible space